bposadas3/Escape-the-Syllabus/Client_Documentation.md

 ## Deployment Guide - Teacher Portal (MAC/WINDOWS)

 The teacher portal is a Java application which can be deployed to any machine which has Java v7+.
 The application includes all necessary libraries as add-on bundles, so no other actions are necessary.
+The teacher portal is made using Java and all relevant files containing the source code can be found in the on github.
+The portal can be launched by clicking on the .jar file provided.
+If a developer is taking over this application, they can make changes by editing the .java files in the directory.
+It is recommended that an IDE such as IntelliJ is used to simplify the front end development and also help debugging if needed.

 ## Deployment Guide - Backend